 Hahahahaha – Proper Thai translation this one.
 Ba-red is exactly how a Thai person would pronounce bread.
 Which is funny.
 Then there's the sentence in itself, “Bared sell is 1 piece 20 baht take” Brilliant!
 What they obviously mean is ‘Bread for sale!
 20 Baht for one loaf.’
 But their version is much more fun.
 Bravo!

 “Best quality TATTOO … forever of your life.”

 Awesome ad for a tattoo parlor.
-“WE WILL NEVER MAKE YOU DISSAPOINT” Unless of course you ask them to translate something into English and ink it “on your body forever of your life.”
+“WE WILL NEVER MAKE YOU DISAPPOINT” Unless of course, you ask them to translate something into English and ink it “on your body forever of your life.”